Autophagy: Cellular Cleansing and the Secret to Longevity

 To summarize what you just learned about autophagy:

-- Autophagy is when your cells digest and recycle damaged parts.
+- Autophagy happens at a cellular level and is when your cells digest and recycle damaged cellular components.

 - AMPK and mTor – your nutrient-sensing pathways – govern your level of autophagy.